Night Vision in the 2025 Escalade IQ. Credit: Cadillac.

 Always avoid staring at oncoming lights because they can seriously disrupt your concentration at night.
 Do your best to not gaze into other lights on the road, especially oncoming high beams.

-If you are using high beams, make sure you dim them when coming traffic approaches.
+If you are using high beams, dim them when coming traffic approaches.
+(Many new vehicles are equipped with Automatic High Beams which do this for you.)
 Use your low beams if you're driving behind someone.
 State laws govern the use of high beams.
 Laws vary but in many states you must turn your high beams off within 500 feet of an approaching vehicle or when you are 200- to 300-feet behind a vehicle.

 3. Keep the windshield clean.